armory/docs-cdaas/content/en/get-started/quickstart.md

 ## Learning objectives

 1. [Sign up for CD-as-a-Service](#sign-up-for-cd-as-a-service).
-1. [Install the CD-as-as-Service CLI](#install-the-cd-as-as-service-cli) on your Mac or Linux workstation.
+1. [Install the CD-as-as-Service CLI](#install-the-cd-as-as-service-cli) on your Mac, Linux, or Windows workstation.
 1. [Connect your Kubernetes cluster](#connect-your-cluster) to CD-as-a-Service.
 1. [Deploy Armory's sample app](#deploy-the-sample-app) `potato-facts` to two environments: `staging` and `prod`.
    * Use the CD-as-a-Service Console to approve an environment promotion.